RickyMarq/Cronos/README.md

 This was my first contact with WatchOS development and I decided to create a simple timer app

-The name of the app comes from Mythology, with Cronos being the personification of time and the app icon being the hourglass of Cronos :)
+The name of the app comes from Mythology, with Cronos being the personification of time and the app icon being the hourglass of Cronos.

 ---